Chapter One 'An Unexpected Party'

 "I didn't," Niner assures him.
 "It must have been Randy who brought it in."

 "Can you knock off the shop talk?"
 Gold Frames shouts.
-"This is not a humdrum minimum wage freaking job tonight.
+"This is not some humdrum minimum wage freaking job tonight.
 Snap out of it.

 "Well let's get to it then," Fifty-Four says.